mwollersheimSW/who-is-mike/README.md

 ## How I Communicate

 I'm an introvert (I think), but I love talking with people.
-Hearing from you is a delight and I will always enjoy hearing about how you are doing, even peronsally.
+Hearing from you is a delight and I will always enjoy hearing about how you are doing, even personally.
 Since I work asynchronously with most people, I rely heavily on the written word for a lot of my communication.
 Slack is my weapon of choice.
 I often wake up to a lot of messages, so apologies if my responses are a bit delayed.
 If you have something urgent to discuss, you can get my attention by tagging me in a post.
 I will see those first.
 If it's REALLY critical and urgent, a tagged DM with the message "FOO BAR" is a bat signal I will see right away.
 Please use it sparingly ;)

 That said, if we have a lot to talk about and if there are multiple people involved, jumping on a Zoom call likely saves us all a fair bit of time.